dcorread/PruebasE2ESemana5/README.md

 This project demonstrates the use of Playwright to E2E testing on the Ghost CMS application.

-Github Link to the code of Playwright
+Github Link to the code of Playwright: https://github.com/dcsm8/uniandes-playwright

 This project aims to test the Ghost CMS application using E2E tests.